kryton-me/kryton-me.github.io/2022-04-SDR on Mac.md

 	sudo port install welle.io

 Worked really well although it listed the configuration of each stream and made it clear why DAB can sound so terrible.
-32kHz sample rate any one?
+32kHz sample rate on 40kbit/s AAC or 80kbit/s Mpeg 1 layer II any one?

 ## VHF / UHF / Satellite TV
 This is what the RTL–SDR chipset originally designed to do recive terastrial TV broadcasts.
 In theory it's also possible to recive some of the lower frequencies from a satelite LNB (assuming the bias T coupuld power it) I don't have an intrest in exploring TV Broadcasts.